Army veteran to file lawsuit against Miami Police, officer involved in rough arrest

 “No. No,” said Julien-Riou.

-The officer accused him of throwing something to the ground and he then took Julien-Riou to the ground.
+The officer accused him of throwing something to the ground, and he then took Julien-Riou to the ground.

 “Why are you doing this to me?”
 Julien-Riou said.